Yelm Prairie Line Trail

 Yelm Prairie Line Trail – Rails to Trails Conversion

 If you own property next to the railroad tracks that will become the Yelm Prairie Line Trail in Pierce or Thurston Counties in Washington, you could be eligible for compensation from the federal government over the conversion of the railroad right-of-way to a recreational trail.
-The attorneys at Maglio Christopher & Toale, P.A. would like to represent you in getting that compensation.
+The attorneys at mctlaw would like to represent you in getting that compensation.

-Frequently Asked Questions About the Yelm Praire Line Trail Conversion
+Frequently Asked Questions About the Yelm Prairie Line Trail Conversion

 No, your property rights claim will be filed against the federal government.
 The federal government is responsible for compensating you for any property taking as federal law provides for the conversion of the railroad right-of-way to a recreational trail.